coderdc13/time_series/.ipynb_checkpoints/README-checkpoint.md

-It could be stated that the model does not fit the data.
+In general, ARMA models work best on stationary data (http://www-stat.wharton.upenn.edu/~stine/insr260_2009/lectures/arma_forc.pdf).
+It could be stated that "the model does not fit the data" in this specific case.
+This is because the values in the P>|z| column of the ARMA Model Results are all much greater than .05.
+However, in the graph "Forecast for Five Day Returns," considering that one may consider the y axis as p values, this graph may be used to make the case that the model increases in predictive value over time.

 ### ARIMA